-The OEC funds the Child Development Infoline and "Help Me Grow," a prevention program for children up to age 5, which provides families and providers with a variety of community resources that address a child's behavioral or developmental needs.
-Families with concerns about their child's development can access the Child Development Infoline and access referral support to help their children receive services, including childcare.
-Help Me Grow facilitates developmental screening in the state using the Ages and Stages program, which helps parents, had better understand developmental milestones using a monitoring kit that includes questions and age- appropriate activities.
-The OEC is expanding the Help Me Grow program to include enhanced technology so early screening and support activities are more accessible to families, pediatricians, and providers.
-Families and providers will be able to track children's development through a new mobile application, Sparkler, and alerts are sent to the child's pediatrician as well as childcare providers.
+Office of Early Childhood funds Child Development Infoline and "Help Me Grow," a prevention program for children up to age 5, which provides families and providers with a variety of community resources that address a child's behavioral or developmental needs.
+Families with concerns about their child's development can access the Child Development Infoline and access referral support to help their children receive services, including child care.
+Help Me Grow facilitates developmental screening in the state using the Ages and Stages program which helps parents better understand developmental milestones using a monitoring kit that includes questions and age- appropriate activities.

 Additionally, the Department of Social Services (DSS) has notified all physicians, physician assistants, advanced practice nurses, medical clinics, outpatient general hospitals and federally qualified health centers regarding best practices and approved screening tools for developmental and behavioral screens administered as part of a primary care visit.

 The OEC has conducted preliminary assessments and has identified the fact that families with children who have a disability lack sufficient access to child care.
+As indicated in the Agency's Early Care and Education Action Plan, the OEC will be launching a series of enhancements to facilitate better support to these families.
+These will be implemented through partnership between the IDEA Part C program, child care licensing program, home visiting, and state pre-k and CCDF programs staff - all housed within the OEC.

-The OEC is distributing information about the rights of parents with children who have disabilities (including their rights about accessing childcare) to parents, IDEA Part C providers (the Birth to Three Program), home visitors, licensing staff, and childcare providers.
-The OEC will offer a series of trainings for childcare providers to 1) learn how to use the ASQ as a screening tool; 2) gain knowledge of the state's developmental delays services for young children.
+- The OEC will expand the Help Me Grow program to include additional staff as well as enhance the technology, making screening and activities suggestions more accessible to families, pediatricians, and providers (including an app).
+Parents and providers will be able track children's development through our mobile app, and alerts are sent to the child's pediatrician as well as child care providers.
+The OEC will pilot the use of this application and make recommendations for further use. - The OEC will be developing and distributing information about the rights of parents with children who have disabilities (including their rights about accessing child care) to parents, IDEA Part C providers (the Birth to Three Program), home visitors, licensing staff, and child care providers. - The OEC will be implementing policy changes in all of its funding streams to enhance access to children with developmental delays, disabilities, and children with special healthcare needs (such as through changes to RFP scoring rubrics, program policies and regulations including the School Readiness policy and incentive payments. - The OEC will begin a new series of trainings for child care providers to 1) learn how to use the ASQ as a screening tool, 2) gain knowledge of the state's developmental delays services for young children (Birth to Three) and how to partner collaboratively with that staff as partners and coaches for child care teaching staff available for consultative support. - To facilitate parents, children, and providers with disabilities access to child care facilities, the OEC is providing funds for facilities infrastructure improvements for infant and toddler capacity expansion and enhancing accessibility. - b) The procedures for providing information on and referring families and child care providers to the Early and Periodic Screening, Diagnosis, and Treatment program under the Medicaid program-carried out under Title XIX of the Social Security Act (42 U.S.C.
+1396 et seq.)-and developmental screening services available under Section 619 and Part C of the Individuals with Disabilities Education Act (20 U.S.C.
+1419, 1431 et seq.).